Carrie Akinaka

 United States District Court, Southern District of New York

 Won dismissal with prejudice for major food manufacturer sued for alleged excessive slack-fill (i.e., empty space) in its fruit snacks.
-Relying on our long line of cited precedent, the court agreed that that product is not misleading to a reasonable consumer because the packaging lists exactly how many fruit snack pouches come in each box—five, each with 23 grams of snacks inside.
+Relying on our long line of cited precedent, the court agreed that product is not misleading to a reasonable consumer because the packaging lists exactly how many fruit snack pouches come in each box—five, each with 23 grams of snacks inside.

 Summary Judgment of Class Action Challenging Heavy Metals in Baby Food